-Tips to Lighten and Brighten your Home in Winter
+Tips to Brighten your Home as the Seasons Change

-Winter is a wonderful time for rest and reflection, for turning inward, cleaning out closets and tackling “to-do” lists.
-But seasonal changes in light - reduced daylight hours, an increase of cloudy days, and the lower angle of the sun – can be challenging.
-Explore one or more of these “hacks” to lift your spirits and increase your productivity.
+Our transitions to fall and winter bring time for rest and reflection; for putting the garden to bed, and tackling “to-do” lists.
+But seasonal changes in light - reduced daylight hours, an increase in cloudy days, and the lower angle of the sun – can be mentally and emotionally challenging.
+I invite you to explore one or more of these “hacks” to lift your spirits and increase your productivity.

 Maximize your Lighting